Zarreen-Davis/Grade_Calculator/README.md

 # Grade_Calculator
-A program that gives a grade for an inputted mark
+A program that calculates what grade the user's input mark is and compares that to their target mark.